Dow Inc. [DOW] – Is there any real value to DOW Stock or is it vaporware?

-Dow Inc. [NYSE: DOW] stock went down by -2.42% or -0.68 points down from its previous closing price of 28.12.
-The stock reached $27.44 during the last trading session.
-During the course of the last 5 trading session in the week, DOW share price went up during 2 out of 5 days, that way gaining 6.81% in the period of the last 7 days.
+Dow Inc. [NYSE: DOW] stock went up by 7.11% or 1.89 points up from its previous closing price of 26.58.
+The stock reached $28.47 during the last trading session.
+During the course of the last 5 trading session in the week, DOW share price went up during 2 out of 5 days, that way gaining 7.03% in the period of the last 7 days.

 Dow Inc. [NYSE:DOW]: Analyst Rating and Earnings

 Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
 In regards to Dow Inc. [DOW], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
-On average, stock market experts give DOW an Overweight rating.
-The average 12-month price forecast for this stock is $27.44, with the high estimate being $56.00, the low estimate being $30.00 and the median estimate amounting to $39.50.
-This is compared to its latest closing price of $28.12.
+This is compared to its latest closing price of $26.58.

 Fundamental Analysis of Dow Inc. [DOW]